The following is a review of BlacKkKlansman — Directed by Spike Lee.

-With palpable rage, Lee shows us real-life videos of present-day America, he reminds us who is the President of the United States, and he shows us that this isn’t just a story, it isn’t just something from the past, and that even though a Hollywood movie always ends one way, a victory isn’t so black and white in real life.
+With palpable rage, Lee shows us real-life videos of present-day America, he reminds us exactly who the current President of the United States is, and he shows us that this isn’t just a story, it isn’t just something from the past, and that even though a Hollywood movie always ends one way, a victory isn’t so black and white in real life.

 This isn’t something new from Spike Lee.
 With Malcolm X‘s opening, he took what might have been a dry and ordinary biopic and gave it a hard edge by taking us out of the theater.
 Back then, Lee wanted Americans to remember police brutality and what had happened to Rodney King.
 BlacKkKlansman could’ve just been an ordinary, slightly comedic buddy cop movie — but with this ending Lee shakes the genre conventions out of the picture and finally lets the rage out for all to see.

 Call it what you will, but the uncomfortable reminder worked for me.
 The coda may be an afterthought, but I thought it was a necessary and uncomfortable wake-up call for audience members who may have been lulled into a false sense of security by the buddy cop genre conventions.
 You leave the movie with genuine emotions, and that is more than you can say for most film endings.